 - Honours Degree: An Honours degree is often required for admission into Master’s programmes.
 It also prepares you for research assistant positions and intermediate roles across various industries, allowing you to gain valuable experience and skills.

 - Master’s Degree: A Master’s degree opens the door to higher-level career opportunities in specialised fields.
-Moreover, many positions in academia, research, and management require a Master’s degree as the minimum qualification, making it vital for those looking to advance their careers.
+Moreover, many positions in academia, research, and management require a Master’s degree as the minimum qualification.
+This makes it vital for those looking to advance their careers.

 Upgrade from honours to master’s with Regenesys MBA.